Improved freight efficiency

 Average travel speed on the freight route & 2025 target

-In 2018 the inbound travel speed is faster at 61kph compared to 57 kph for outbound travel averaged over the three routes.
+In 2019 the inbound travel speed (62kph) is similar to the outbound travel speed (61 kph) averaged over the three routes.

 The dotted orange and brown lines are progression lines to the RLTP target, which is a 10% increase in travel speed compared to the 2016 baseline.